 Every two years the Association of Certified Fraud Examiners (ACFE) releases the Report to the Nations on Occupational Fraud and Abuse.
-This report investigated business fraud from 114 countries, and provided insight into occupational fraud at an international level.
-Currently the ACFE is conducting its global fraud survey for the next report due out in 2018.
-In anticipation of the 2018 report, let’s take a look at the ACFE’s most recent findings.
+This report investigated business fraud from 114 countries and provided insight into occupational fraud at an international level.
+Let’s take a look at the ACFE’s most recent findings...

 How Fraud Affects Small Businesses